Travelling with a Service Dog

 Additionally Air New Zealand complies with all legislation as required by local laws.
 For example, for flights to and from the USA Air New Zealand complies with the service dog requirements for foreign airlines under the US DoT regulations, including carriage of emotional support / psychiatric service dogs in accordance with those regulations on flights to and from the USA.

 As well as meeting the requirements of the US DoT for travel in the aircraft cabin, all dogs travelling to New Zealand must have an import permit issued by the New Zealand Ministry for Primary Industries (MPI) that indicates that the dog is an assistance dog.
+This requires the owner to present documentation when they apply to MPI for an import permit to show the dog has been trained and certified as an assistance dog by a recognised and accredited national or international organisation.
 If a standard import permit is issued without an assistance dog endorsement the dog must travel as cargo and arrangements must be made via an approved pet transporter where any applicable costs will apply.

 Important information regarding service dogs